Akshaiy91/Data-and-Reporting-Projects/NZ-Business-Financial/README.md

 ### Salaries & Wages vs Operating Profit
 11. **Professional Services pays the highest salaries** at NZD $216K million total, yet also generates the highest operating profit — suggesting strong revenue efficiency.
 12. **Rental, Hiring and Real Estate Services shows a striking contrast** — very low salaries ($22K million) but very high operating profit ($129K million), indicating a highly capital-driven, low-labour business model.
-13. **Health Care and Social Assistance as well as Retail Trade & Accommodation are heavily salary-dependent** — salaries are nearly double their operating profits reflecting the labour-intensive nature of those industries.
+13. **Health Care and Social Assistance as well as Retail Trade & Accommodation are heavily salary-dependent** — salaries are nearly double their operating profits, reflecting the labour-intensive nature of those industries.

 ---

 ## SQL Queries
-See [`Business financial data project.sql`](Business financial data project.sql) for the full set of SQL queries used to explore and analyse this dataset, including:
+See [`Business financial data project.sql`](Business%20financial%20data%20project.sql) for the full set of SQL queries used to explore and analyse this dataset, including:
 - Top industries by sales and operating profit
 - Salary and wage trends over time
 - Profit margin by industry